X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 **Action:** Saves a BASIC program to a file.

 This saves the currently loaded BASIC program to a file.
-If the device number is not supplied, SAVE will use the default drive.
+If the device number is not supplied, `SAVE` will use the default drive.
 This is usually the SD card.

-Note that SAVE will not overwrite an existing file by default.
+Note that `SAVE` will not overwrite an existing file by default.
 To do this, you must prefix the filename with @:, like this: `SAVE "@:filename"`

-**EXAMPLES of SAVE:**
+**EXAMPLES of the SAVE Command:**

 ```BASIC
 SAVE "HELLO.PRG"